1. How many people does the boat hold? The Lannon holds 49 passengers, plus crew.

 5. What about the Weather?
 Meteorology is not a perfect science.
 For this reason, we do not call off our trips when we first get the five-day forecast that invariably calls for “a chance of thundershowers.”
 Rather, the captain makes the call regarding whether or not to sail very close to departure time.
 This link will take you to one of the local radar and satellite forecasts that help us make the determination whether or not to sail.
+A ‘small craft advisory’ issued is not enough for us to cancel a trip.
 Just think positive and remember that you will have fun even if it isn’t a beautiful sunny day and that clouds make for the most beautiful sunsets.

 6. Will I get seasick?
 What about getting seasick?
 We’ve got some great news for you!
 Most people don’t.
 Over the past eighteen seasons, with thousands of people coming out for sails, only a handful have been seasick.
 There are a couple reasons: we shut off the engine (engine vibration and/or the diesel smell send some people over the edge), and the shore is always visible (often without land, people don’t have a reference point.)
 We sell acupressure wrist bands for those that still feel uneasy.
 If you are overly prone to seasickness, you might consider taking ginger caplets before your sail.
 They act as an anti-nausea agent and are a natural alternative to Dramamine, which can make you drowsy.
 It is true that some people will tell you that they get seasick in a bathtub.
 But, for most people on most days, seasickness is not an issue.